Are you looking to find out how long it takes to build muscle and lose fat?

 Can You Lose Fat and Gain Muscle At The Same Time?

-Gaining muscle and losing fat at the same time (aka body recomposition) is possible if you are a beginner, have a lot of fat to lose, or optimize everything in your life for great results.
+Gaining muscle and losing fat at the same time (aka body recomposition) is possible if you are a beginner, have a lot of fat to lose, or you can absolutely optimize everything in your life for great results.

 Otherwise, doing both at the same time is very difficult.